 You can choose not to attend the hearing but your objection will have a greater effect if you attend the hearing personally and speak to support of your submission.
 The hearing letter will outline support that is available and how the hearing will be managed.
 DLC support staff will also be there to help.

 If you are unsure about the objection process, we are happy to help.
-Contact Invercargill District Licensing Committee Support Officer Catherine Humphreys on (03) 211 1777 or email firstname.lastname@example.org
+Contact Invercargill District Licensing Committee Support Officer Catherine Howard on (03) 211 1777 or email firstname.lastname@example.org